-WCPL tries to maintains accountability and ethical behavior from the top down through the following measures.
+WCPL maintains accountability and ethical behavior through the following measures:

-- Board members are carefully selected and introduced to their roles and responsibilities as listed in the IN the Public Trust Trustee Manual. - The board treasurer is bonded. - The library carries D&O (Director's and Officer's) liability insurance on the director and board of trustees. - The library has clear policies regarding hiring, training, and evaluating personnel, including nepotism and conflict of interest policies. - WCPL policies and procedures comply with the Accounting and Uniform Compliance Guidelines Manual for Libraries. - The library maintains an organization chart, clearly defining the delegation of authority. - Management has well-defined and accessible procedures for each department that clearly support the mission and policies of the library.
+- Board members are carefully selected and introduced to their roles and responsibilities as listed in the IN the Public Trust Trustee Manual. - The board treasurer is bonded. - The library carries D&O (Directors' and Officers') liability insurance on the director and board of trustees. - The library has clear policies regarding hiring, training, and evaluating personnel, including nepotism and conflict of interest policies. - WCPL policies and procedures comply with the Accounting and Uniform Compliance Guidelines Manual for Libraries. - The library maintains an organization chart, clearly defining the delegation of authority. - Management has well-defined and accessible procedures for each department that clearly support the mission and policies of the library.